How often are masterpoints credited to my record?

 Once each month we run the “computer cycle.”
 This normally occurs on the evening of the sixth of each month.
 It is at this time that rank changes and masterpoint races are updated.
 Click here to view masterpoint rank requirements.

 I am a new member.
 Can I receive credit for the points I won before joining the ACBL?

-Masterpoints (up to a maximum of 20) earned during the 12 months prior to joining the ACBL can be credited to your record.
+Masterpoints (up to a maximum of 20) earned prior to joining the ACBL can be credited to your record.
 Mail your masterpoint receipts or a copy of the attendance record from the club(s) where you play to: ACBL, 6575 Windchase Blvd., Horn Lake MS 38637-1523.
 The attendance record is available from clubs using ACBLscore.

 What are the “ribbon events?”